 #5 – The Dance of Connection by Harriet Lerner

 Takeaway: This is one of the simpler and shorter books about shadow work that will give you a new lens for your day-to-day conflicts.
-I recommend reading this if you, obviously, want to be more fun to have an argument with.
+I recommend reading this if you obviously want to be more fun to have an argument with.

 Concluding Thoughts

-Let me know if you have other suggestions, or enjoy reading any of these books about shadow work.
+Let me know if you have other suggestions or enjoy reading any of these books about shadow work.
 I’d love to know!

 Add some Love & Light to your inbox.
-Come join the monthly newsletter for self-healing tools, insights, and exclusive spiritual highlights.
+Come join my free newsletter for bite-sized self-development content sent out to you once or twice a month.

 Hi, I recommend: